js-girls/workshop/docs/level1/04-form-event.md

 ## Step 4

 ### Collecting the form data
-Now that we have the ```form```'s html code in place, we need to use the data contained in it to create an actual message.
+Now that we have the ```form```'s html code in place, we need to retrieve the data contained in it, in order to create an actual message.

 Let's add some more code, right before the `</script>` tag.